platformsh/platformsh-docs/docs/src/administration/cli/api-tokens.md

 5. Enter a name for your API token and click **Create API token**.
 6. To copy the API token to your clipboard, click **{{< icon copy >}} Copy**.
-   ![Copying the API token after it's created](/images/management-console/copy-api-token.png "0.6") Note that after you quit the **API tokens** tab, you can't display the API token again.
+   ![Copying the API token after it's created](/images/management-console/copy-api-token.png "0.6") Note that after you close the **API tokens** tab, you can't display the API token again.
 7. Store the API token somewhere secure on your computer.

 ### Optional: check the validity of your API token